What to Avoid During a Home Purchase

 What's better than buying a bunch of new furniture to go in your future home?
 Not much.
 But buying big ticket items before closing can be a mistake.
 Keep in mind that until you get the keys, your lender is watching your finances very closely.
 Here are some things to stay clear of before closing to assure the transaction goes well.

 Don't make expensive purchases.
-Although you will be planning ways to turn your new house into a castle, avoid major purchases like appliances, electronics, or furniture.
-You will also want to avoid vacations and car purchases until your loan closes.
-Financing new bedroom furniture with a store card or a bank credit card could jeopardize your credit worthiness when you need it the most.
-It's even a mistake to make those large purchases using cash.
-Lenders are examining your cash on hand when considering your loan.
+You may be tempted to order that new sofa for the soon-to-be-yours parlor, but it's best to avoid making major purchases like furniture, appliances, electronic equipment, or vacations until your home loan closes.
+Financing your bedroom furniture with a store card or a bank credit card could put your credit worthiness at risk when you need it the most.
+Using cash to buy big items can also be a bad idea: most banks look at your available cash when approving your mortgage loan.

 Don't get a new career.
 Your recent career history should show consistency.
 Getting a new job may not jeopardize your ability to qualify for a loan - particularly if you are going to be making more money.
 However, finding a new career during the loan process may affect your approval.

 Don't switch banks or move cash around in your bank accounts.
 Bank statements from the last few months for accounts in your name (checking, savings, money market, and other accounts) will be studied as the lender considers your application.
 To eliminate potential fraud, most lenders need a thorough paper trail to verify the source of all funds.
 Even for innocent purposes, moving around cash or switching banks might make it harder for the lender to verify your bank history.